 8. On orchids, Keikis will emerge within 2-8 weeks.
-But be aware that you are almost equally likely to get a flower spike instead of a keiki.
+But be aware that you are almost equally likely to get a flower spike instead of a Keiki.

 How to remove a Keiki

-This can happen sooner or later in a timeframe of 2-8 weeks, depending on the time of the year, the health of your orchid and the growth conditions your orchid plant is growing and many more.
+This can happen sooner or later in 2-8 weeks, depending on the time of the year, the health of your orchid and the growth conditions your orchid plant is growing, and many more.

 The easiest way to tell them apart is to look very closely.
 If it looks very smooth, it is most likely a flower spike.
-If it is rather bumpy, chances are high that it actually might be a new plant.
+If it is rather bumpy, chances are high that it might be a new plant.

-Cut the Keiki at the Keik stem below the roots with a sterile knife of scissors as the roots will be needed for the baby plant to develop.
+Cut the Keiki at the Keik stem below the roots with a sterile knife or scissors, as the roots will be needed for the baby plant to develop.

+Does Keiki Paste Work?
 The Keiki Cloning Paste Review

-We are not only going to put it on our Phalaenopsis orchid but also applied the cloning paste on several other plants:
+We are not only going to put it on our Phalaenopsis orchid but also apply the cloning paste on several other plants: